Membership Renewals

 Members are invited to renew their membership for 2026.

-Our exciting programme of lectures for 2026 can now be viewed on the site.
+A preview of our lecture programme for 2027 can now be viewed on the site.

 Welcome to The Arts Society Sherborne